L13/vscode-diff/README.md

 * `l13Diff.openToSide` - Set true if a diff or file should open to the side.
 * `l13Diff.ignore` - A list of files and folders which should be ignored.
 Supports * for names.
 * `l13Diff.openFavoriteAndCompare` - Set true if a click on a favorite diff should start a comparison.
+* `l13Diff.ignoreEndOfLine` - Set true if a comparison for text files should ignore line endings (CR/LF).

 ## Predefined Variables